photo/documentation/docs/faq/Groups.markdown

 # Groups and Administrators FAQ

-## What are Groups?

-Groups are a Trovebox feature that let multiple people upload photos to one Trovebox site.

 ## Who can benefit from groups?

 Groups are designed for anyone who wants or needs multiple users to manage their photo collection.
 Some examples include: